 Those applying under criterion 2 should also complete the school Supplementary Information Form (school's clergy form, so that governors may consider their application fully.
-Proof of the child's date of birth is also required.

 If more applications are received than places available, then applications will be ranked by the school in accordance with the above admission criteria.
 If a place cannot be offered at this time, then you may ask us for the reasons and you will be informed of your right of appeal.
 You will be offered the opportunity of being placed on a waiting list.
 This waiting list will be maintained by the school in the order of the oversubscription criteria [as above] and not in the order in which the applications are received.
 When a place becomes available, the governors will decide who is at the top of the list so that the Royal Borough can inform the parent that the school is making an offer.